Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Canonical quantization of general relativity

-The Dirac\rq{}s procedure of the canonical quantization for the field theories with restraint conditions, such as the Yang--Mills gauge theory, require to add supplementary terms to kill a unphysical degree of freedom, e.g. gauge fixing and Faddeev--Popov ghost terms.
-After killing unphysical {d.o.f$.$}, still a symmetry remains, i.e. the BRS-symmetry, in the Lagrangian.
-A systematic way to perform quantization for such a restraint system has been established by Nakanishi\cite{Nakanishi01061966}, and Kugo and Ojima\cite{Kugo1978459,kugo1979local}.
-The BRS-transformation of the general relativity is introduced according to their recipe\cite{Nakanishi01061978,Nakanishi01071978}.
+Dirac's procedure of canonical quantization for the system with restraints, such as the Yang--Mills gauge theory, requires the additional supplementary terms to remove unphysical d.o.f\@., e.g., gauge fixing and Faddeev--Popov ghost terms.
+Following the removal of unphysical d.o.f\@., the Lagrangian retains BRST symmetry.
+A systematic approach to the quantization of such a restraint system has been established by Nakanishi\cite{Nakanishi01061966} and Kugo and Ojima\cite{kugo1979local,Kugo1978459}.
+The BRST transformation of general relativity is thus introduced according to their method\cite{Nakanishi01061978, Nakanishi01071978}.

-Necessary auxiliary and Faddeev--Popov (anti-)ghost fields are introduced as; \begin{itemize} \item auxiliary field:~~~~$\beta_{\mu~b}^{~a}(x)$, \item ghost fields:~~~~~~~$\chi_{~b}^a(x)$ and $\chi_\mu(x)$, \item anti-ghost field:~~$\tilde{\chi}_{\mu~b}^{~a}(x)$, \end{itemize} where $x\in\MM$.
-These fields are assumed to be Hermitian functions (operators).
-Here $\tilde{\bullet}$ is used to represent an anti-ghost, because a standard representation $\bar{\bullet}$ is already used for another operator.
-Another reason why $\bar{\bullet}$ is not used for the anti-ghost field here is that a relation between ghost and anti-ghost is not a particle--anti-particle relation, but are independent Hermitian-fields each other.
-The ghost field is considered to be factorized to two parts, a local Lorentz part $\chi^a_{~b}$ and a global part $\chi_\mu$, but the anti-ghost is not.
-The b-field and (anti-)ghost fields are assumed to be the global vector with respect to Greek indices, however not local Lorentz tensor with respect to Roman indices.
-Their Lorentz transformation is assumed to be the same as the spin connection.
-Roman indices can be brought-up or -down by $\eta^{ab}$ or $\eta_{ab}$, e.g. $\beta_\mu^{~ab}=\beta_{\mu~\bcdot}^{~a}\eta^{\bcdot b}$ and so on.
-Here, ghost and anti-ghost fields are assumed to anti-commute as in the quantization of the usual field theory.
-Moreover, those are anti-symmetric under an exchange between two Roman indices.
+The necessary auxiliary field and Faddeev--Popov ghost and antighost fields, are introduced as follows: \begin{itemize} \item auxiliary field: $\beta_{\mu~b}^{~a}(x)$, \item ghost fields: $\chi_{~b}^a(x)$ and $\chi_\mu(x)$, \item antighost field: $\tilde{\chi}_{\mu~b}^{~a}(x)$. \end{itemize} These fields are assumed to be Hermitian functions (operators) where $\tilde{\bullet}$ represents an antighost.
+The ghost field can be factorized into two parts, i.e., a local Lorentz part $\chi^a_{~b}$ and a global part $\chi_\mu$; however, the antighost is not factorized in the same way.
+The $\beta$-field and (anti)ghost fields are global vectors with respect to Greek indices, they are not local Lorentz tensors with respect to Roman indices and are transformed in the same way as the spin connection as shown in (\ref{LT}) under ${\GSO}$.
+Roman indices can be raised or lowered by $\eta^{ab}$ or $\eta_{ab}$, e.g., $\beta_\mu^{~ab}=\beta_{\mu~\bcdot}^{~a}\eta^{\bcdot b}$ and so on.
+Ghost and antighost fields are quantized under anticommutation relations as in the standard method.
+These fields are antisymmetric under an exchange between two Roman indices.

-The BRS-transformation, denoted as $\delBRS[\bullet]$ in this report, satisfies four rules stated in Ref.\cite{Nakanishi01071978}.
-First the BRS-transformation of the coordinate vector on $\MM$ should respect the general linear-transformation as;
+The BRST transformation, denoted as $\delBRST[\bullet]$ in this study, satisfies four rules introduced in previous work\cite{Nakanishi01071978}.
+First, the BRST transformation of the coordinate vector in $\MM$ should obey the general linear transformation as follows: